Ill-mannered-ambassador/Ill-mannered-ambassador/README.md

 - 🔭 **I’m currently working on:** Surviving engineering in a nutshell.
 - 🌱 **I’m currently learning:** C++ for CP and the basics of Infosec.
 - 👯 **I’m looking to collaborate on:** Anything really, CTFs to video games or a random talk, will mostly reply if I am alive.
-- 🤔 **I’m looking for help with:** Getting faster at competitive programming, completing rest of infosec, getting started with ML along with fundamentals of Web Development and Blockchain tech. (and perfectly timing my parries in *Sekiro*).
+- 🤔 **I’m looking for help with:** Getting faster at competitive programming, completing rest of infosec, getting started with ML along with fundamentals of Web Development and Blockchain tech.
 - 📫 **How to reach me:** Drop an issue in one of my repos or reach out at ishantwr4@gmail.com.
 - 😄 **Pronouns:** He/Him
 - ⚡ **Fun fact:** I can probably break a Linux installation just as easily as I can write a poem about it.